 Labour 10 took me back up and over Hollins Cross for one final time, already with sore and achy legs, both my achilles tendons were now visually swollen, and I had a sharp pain in the back of my right knee each time I bent it, I knew this Labour was going to be tough.

-With 750m worth of ascending and descending, I had to stay focused, strong, and positive, which to be honest was quite easily done due to the magnificent panoramic views of rolling hills, lush green peaks, and beautiful neighbouring landscapes.
+With 750m worth of ascending and descending, I had to stay focused, strong, and positive, which to be honest was quite easily done due to the magnificent panoramic views of the rolling hills, lush green peaks, and beautiful neighbouring landscapes.

-Reaching the top of Hollins Cross once again, and running right along what looked to be the highest ridgeline in the area, was spectacular.
-I stopped to take in my remarkable surroundings of an area I had never seen before.
+Reaching the top of Hollins Cross once again, and running right along what looked to be the highest ridgeline in the area, was spectacular; I stopped to take in tmy remarkable surroundings of an area I had never seen before.
 Although I was in pain, and not necessarily thinking straight, I did say to myself I would return to this place, but maybe just for an easier weekend of hiking rather than a full days running.

-I made the turn around point at what should have been five miles, but I went down the wrong path and added at least an extra 2 miles onto my journey (so much for my map reading skills..)
-I once again had a steep descent to the checkpoint where part of the challenge was to collect an apple from a box and return it to Olympus, I contemplated eating the apple and simply returning the core, I thought it would lighten my load plus give me some much needed energy, I opted to find the smallest one in the box and simply carry it back instead.
+I made the turn around point at what should have been 5 miles, but I went down the wrong path and added at least an extra 2 miles onto my journey (so much for my map reading skills..)
+I once again had a steep descent to the checkpoint where part of the challenge was to collect an apple from a box and return it to Olympus, I contemplated eating the apple and simply returning the core, I thought it would lighten my load plus give me some much needed energy, I opted to find the smallest one in the box and simply carry it back.

 Trudging back up the hill to the main path, I now had to seriously think what I was doing to my body, I wasn’t quite halfway, both achilles were swollen and painful, and my knee pain was increasing.
 I decided to simply focus on getting to the top of this climb that seemed to go on forever.